Smoking withdrawal symptoms and how to quit

 Most of the physical symptoms that result from quitting stem from nicotine withdrawal.
 Nicotine, an addictive drug naturally occurring in tobacco and added to most cigarettes and tobacco products, produces pleasant feelings in the body.
 Overtime, more and more nicotine is required to produce those feelings.
 When the body doesn't receive the nicotine it craves, uncomfortable withdrawal symptoms can set in.
 These typically include:

 Almost all smokers who quit suffer some form of nicotine withdrawal, and it's generally more intense for people who have used tobacco for a long time.
 Luckily, the discomfort of withdrawal is often short-lived, lasting from a few days to a few weeks.
 Withdrawal symptoms will probably be most noticeable within the first few days after quitting, and gradually subside.
 Nicotine supplementation in the form of gum, a patch, or pills can be helpful in mitigating the phsycial dependence in the short-term and lessening the symptoms of withdrawal.
-The FDA has also approved several medications for smoking cessation, including antidepressants.
+The U.S. Food and Drug Administration (FDA) has also approved several medications for smoking cessation, including antidepressants.

 If you're not interested in using nicotine replacements or other medications, some people report that acupuncture, hypnosis, yoga, or meditation have helped them quit.
 As for the issue of gaining weight, think about ways to include physical activity in your daily routine, and pay extra attention to eating healthful meals and snacks.
 Overall, a few extra pounds put on while quitting are less harmful than continuing to smoke.